-Two main types of PVC pipe exist: schedule 40 and schedule 80.
+PVC pipes are typically categorized into two different types: schedule 40 and schedule 80.
 The difference lies in the thickness of the pipe wall.
 Schedule 40 PVC pipes have thinner walls than their schedule 80 counterparts.
 If you come across a different schedule number than the typical 40 or 80, know that the higher the number, the thicker the pipe wall.

 Thicker walls come in handy for different pressure and temperature applications.
 To help you make the correct purchase, PVC pipes have their schedule and pounds per square inch (PSI) rating printed on the side.